sous-chefs/mysql/README.md

 end
 ```

 You are responsible for providing `my_extra_settings.erb` in your own cookbook's templates folder.
-The name of the mysql service insance must be provided in mysql config as this defaults to 'default'.
+The name of the mysql service instance must be provided in mysql config as this defaults to 'default'.

 ## Connecting with the mysql CLI command